pbasov/kof/README.md

-# Mirantis OpenTelemery
+# K0rdent Observability and FinOps
-This repo contains 4 charts to deploy a monitoring stack using HMC and get metrics into storage clusters, data from which is then aggregated into single grafana interface.
+This repo contains 4 charts to deploy an observability stack using [k0rdent](https://github.com/K0rdent/kcm) and get [OpenTelemetry](https://opentelemetry.io/) data into storage clusters aggregated into single grafana interface.

 ![alt text](docs/otel.png)

 ## Mothership chart
 * central grafana interface
 * promxy to forward calls to multiple downstream regional metrics servers
 * local victoriametrics storage for alerting record rules
-* hmc helmchart definitions and service templates to deploy storage and collectors charts into managedclusters
+* k0rdent helmchart definitions and service templates to deploy storage and collectors charts into managedclusters

 ### Demo deployment
-In `demo/demo-mothership-values.yaml` set your target ingress names that you are going to use for your regional clusters, but they can always be changed after the fact
+In `demo/demo-mothership-values.yaml` set your target ingress names that you are going to use for your storage clusters, but they can always be changed after the fact

 Create secrets for grafana admin user and storage clusters datasources endpoint access.
 By default the secret below be reused everywhere, but it is customizable.